“Any sufficiently advanced technology is indistinguishable from magic” — Arthur C. Clarke, Profiles of the Future

 Knowing that you won’t have much time to cook when you get home, your car talks to your kitchen to find out dinner options.
 The fridge and pantry check what food you have and then the oven comes up with quick, easy recipes based on your preferences.
 The car asks you what you’d like and by the time you get home your oven has preheated.
 A voice walks you through the food prep, you put the dish in the oven, and go to pick your kids up from practice.
 When you get home, the oven has cooked dinner to perfection and your hungry kids dig in.

-Could you lump this in under efficiency?
-Perhaps.
-But to me this goes beyond simple efficiency.
+Could you lump all of these transformations under increasing “efficiency”?
+Maybe.
+But to me, this goes beyond simple efficiency.

 IoT is about connecting stuff so that it just works better.
 As if by magic, IoT has the power to make our lives safer, more connected, more productive, and just better in general.